Ruff9/Documentation/README.md

 Opiniated collection of cultural material in the programming field.

-At the beginning, this was meant to help beginners get a better understanding of their new profession.
-But the more I walk through the self-training path of a software developper, the more I think deep thoughts are usefull for all experience levels.
+I started this to help beginners get a better understanding of their new profession.
+But the more I progress on the self-training path of a software developper, the more I value deep thoughts and experience shared by the elders.

 ## Starting